When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 Medically reviewed by Karen Foster, LPC and Nikki Ciletti, M.Ed, LPC

-Finding ways to continue to push through the challenges of counseling (even when it might feel hard) can enable you to reap the benefits of treatment long-term—helping you to find peace and live a happier life.
+Finding ways to navigate the potential challenges of counseling (even when it might feel hard) can enable you to reap the full benefits of treatment and make meaningful changes in your life.

 In therapy, people may discuss topics that feel challenging to talk about—prompting many to feel as if therapy is so hard.
 These can include subjects such as: